ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 ## Pre-requisites

-  - **Three different machines**: reverse-proxy, backend, gateway/s(atleast one, more the merrier)
+  - **Three different machines**: reverse-proxy, backend, gateway/s(at least one, more the merrier)

     These can be bare-metal, or virtual machines (eg. KVM).
-They should have a minimal Debian 11 (bullseye) installation and be reachable by SSH.
+They should have a minimal Debian 12 (Bookworm) installation and be reachable by SSH.

   - **You will need to pick a subdomain and delegate the DNS to the system to manage.**

     For example, if your domain is `example.com`, then you could delegate the subdomain `float.example.com`.
-    You would do this by adding a `NS` record for `float.example.com` that points to `ns1.example.com` and then an `A` record for `ns1.example.com` that points to the IP address you use for the reverse proxy host (note: not the gateway IP).
+    You would do this on your nameserver or DNS provider: add a `NS` record for `float.example.com` that points to `ns1.example.com` and then an `A` record for `ns1.example.com` that points to the IP address you use for the reverse proxy host (note: not the gateway IP).

     like: